Asbestos Exposure Lawsuits and Liability

 Proving Causation of Asbestos-Related Injuries

-Therefore, in order to prove causation in an asbestos lawsuit, the plaintiff must show that the asbestos-containing product can cause the injury claimed, that the plaintiff was exposed to the asbestos in a quantity large enough to cause the injury claimed, and that the plaintiff was not exposed to some other toxic substance or product that could have caused the injury.
+Therefore, to prove causation in an asbestos lawsuit, you must show that the asbestos-containing product caused your injury.
+You must also demonstrate that you were exposed to a quantity large enough to cause the harm claimed in your lawsuit.
+Finally, your attorney must show that you weren't exposed to some other toxic substance or product that could have caused the injury.